emdonahue/svec/README.md

-	dot - Dot product of multiple vectors detriangularize - Computes a dense 2D matrix from a triangular matrix by copying values across the diagonal --help|-h|help - Print the list of subcommands or help information for a specific subcommand (e.g. "svec help dot") join - Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.) negate - Negates a vector
+	dot - Dot product of multiple vectors detriangularize - Computes a dense 2D matrix from a triangular matrix by copying values across the diagonal --help|-h|help - Print the list of subcommands or help information for a specific subcommand (e.g. "svec help dot") join - Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.).
+Empty rows are filled with 0, but if multiple vectors are joined, there may be fewer 0s than vectors. negate - Negates a vector
 	neighbors - Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm - Computes the Euclidean norm of a vector, or an entry-wise Euclidean norm of a matrix